int2001/RF100-Firmware/README.md

 ### Functional upgrades

 * The standard print bed does not make full use of the available build space, there is at least 3 cm more available in the Y dimension.
 This makes quite a big difference!
-As a temporary solution, you can clip on a larger piece of glass with paper clips.
+To use the original print bed without modification, width is changed to 105mm, depth to 120mm.
 * Automatic bed leveling.
 Possibly a sensor like the LJC18A3 might work (to be investigated).
 * Wireless printing https://github.com/probonopd/WirelessPrinting